RAM: 4GB-12GB, Increases depending upon map size

 To use software like Rusty, you need to alter LinuxGSM config and change

 rconweb="0".
-To use Facepunch tool or Rustadmin, you can leave it at default
+To use Facepunch tool, Rustadmin desktop or Rustadmin Online, you can leave it at default

 Note: Facepunch web tool currently don't accept domain names, you need to enter server IP.

 save ; will save the server state (useful before a stop or restart)oxide.reload PluginName ; will reload a plugin after updating itownerid STEAMID64 "Nickname" "Reason" ; to add an ownermoderatorid STEAMID64 "Nickname" "Reason" ; to add a moderatorserver.writecfg ; will save config changes, including new admins